matth-x/MicroOcpp/README.md

 ## Usage guide

-Please take `examples/ESP/main.cpp` as the starting point for you first project.
+Please take `examples/ESP/main.cpp` as the starting point for your first project.
 It is a minimal example which shows how to establish an OCPP connection and how to start and stop charging sessions.
 In this guide, I give a brief overview of the key concepts.

 - To get the library running, you have to install all dependencies (see the list below).